 Many people know how to find Polaris, the North Star, by drawing a line through the Big Dipper pointer stars, Dubhe and Merak.
 You can also find Leo by drawing a line through these same pointer stars, but in the opposite direction.

 The two component stars are an estimated 675 astronomical units (AU) apart with an orbital period of around 8,300 years.
-Given this information, astronomers can figure out the combined mass of Cor Caroli in solar masses with this equation: mass = a3/p2, whereby a = mean distance = 675 AU, and p = orbital period = 8,300 years.
+Given this information, astronomers can figure out the combined mass of Cor Caroli in solar masses with this equation: mass = a3/p2, whereby a = semi-major axis (mean distance) = 675 AU, and p = orbital period = 8,300 years.
 If you do the calculations, you’ll find that Cor Caroli has about 4.46 times the mass of our sun.

-Cor Caroli (Latin for “Heart of Charles”) is named in honor of England’s King Charles I, who had his head cut off in 1649.
+By the way, Cor Caroli (Latin for “Heart of Charles”) is named in honor of England’s King Charles I, who had his head cut off in 1649.
 The name first appeared on English star maps in the late 1600s as Cor Caroli Regis Martyris (“Heart of Charles the Martyr King”).
-King Charles II, the son of King Charles I, founded the Royal Greenwich Observatory in 1675.
+King Charles II, the son of King Charles I, founded the Royal Observatory in Greenwich, England, in 1675.

 Bottom line: Star-hop to Canes Venatici, the Hunting Dogs, tonight!
-You can do it, if you can find the constellation Leo and the famous Big Dipper asterism.
+You can do it, if you can find the constellation Leo the Lion and the famous Big Dipper asterism.